I am so excited to share today a spring wreath I made from pinecones. Many of you can make this entire wreath with Items you pick up in your yard.

 It’s easy to buy six small bottles of paint and paint the pine cones each color.
 But often that will result in a wreath that isn’t color cohesive.
 Can you tell the colors of the pine cones below were made from two colors and white?
 Anytime your color palette is created from two colors, all of your colors will be cohesive.

-I mixed six colors using Alizarin Crimson (burgundy) and Medium Yellow (and white) and put them in paper cups.
-These are the colors I ended up with.
+You can see the colors I mixed in the photo above.
 (I should have taken the photo before I added the highlights because some of them look more similar than they are.)

-But here is the important step, I then went back and lightly brushed on some highlights of the other colors on each pine cone flower.
+But here is the important step, I then went back and lightly brushed on some highlights of the other colors on each pine coneflower.

 This is what my pine cones looked like after I painted the first coat.